daniel-caceres/SOLID/README.md

 # SOLID
-Lessos about the S.O.L.I.D. principles and how to apply them.
+Lessons about the S.O.L.I.D. principles and how to apply them.